gaganpreet/gaganpreet.in/content/posts/onyx-note-air-2-review.md

 OCR is very accurate, and I was frankly surprised by how well it worked with my cursive handwriting.
 It's the software that could use a bit of extra heuristic and make the recognition a lot better.

-While I use lined templates, it doesn't work well if the descender intersects with the content of the line below it (Descender is the part of a letter that hangs below the baseline, e.g.: for the letter p, the part below the "o" is the descender).
+When I use lined templates, it doesn't work well if the descender intersects with the content of the line below it (Descender is the part of a letter that hangs below the baseline, e.g.: for the letter p, the part below the "o" is the descender).

 ![Handwriting sample](/images/2022/screenshot-5.png)
 ![OCR'ed text](/images/2022/screenshot-6.png)